RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts: Introducing RACE Attention

-In Figure~\ref{fig:heatmap}, we show that for sufficiently large $\gamma$, the angular kernel becomes almost indistinguishable from softmax kernel.
-This is expected because a high degree monomial like $x^{12}$ behaves similarly to an exponential.
+In fig.~\ref{fig:heatmap}, we show that for sufficiently large $\gamma$, the angular kernel becomes almost indistinguishable from softmax kernel.
+This is expected because a higher degree monomial like $x^{12}$ behaves similarly to an exponential.
+Furthermore, in fig.~\ref{fig:frobenius} we plot the frobenius error between Angular and Softmax Attention.
+The error sharply decreases as $\gamma$ increases, demonstrating that softmax-level sharpness can be achieved with modest polynomial degree (\emph{e.g.}, $\gamma= 8$).

-In its current form, evaluating the attention with similarity given by Eq.~\eqref{eq:exp-angular-sim} is no different from softmax.
-It naively still requires all $N^2$ query–key interactions.
-Fortunately, any constant exponentiation of angular kernel, belongs to a family, that admits efficient kernel density estimation using RACE sketches~\cite{ColemanS20-RACE-KDE}.
-In particular, we will use LSH-based RACE sketches to approximate the kernel in linear time obtaining an algorithmically efficient alternative to Softmax Attention!
+In its current form, evaluating the attention with similarity given by Eq.~\ref{eq:exp-angular-sim} is no different from softmax.
+It naively still requires all $N^2$ query-key interactions.
+Fortunately, any constant exponentiation of angular kernel, belongs to a family, that admits efficient kernel density estimation using RACE sketches~\citep{ColemanS20-RACE-KDE}, and we use these sketches to approximate the kernel in linear time obtaining an algorithmically efficient alternative to Softmax Attention!

+Finally, as outlined in Section~\ref{sec:intro}, YOSO~\citep{zeng2021youonlysample} and our method operate on the same kernel in Eq.~\ref{eq:exp-angular-sim}, but differ fundamentally in how attention is computed.
+YOSO employs hard LSH to generate Bernoulli collision indicators, yielding an unbiased estimator of the unnormalized attention numerator $\sum_{j=1}^N \mathrm{sim}(Q_i, K_j) V_j$ in Eq.~\ref{eq:oi}.
+It then applies a post-hoc $\ell_2$ normalization, which does not correspond to standard attention normalization.
+Since this hard formulation is non-differentiable, YOSO relies on surrogate lower-bound gradients derived from additional Bernoulli samples rather than directly differentiating the kernel.
+This introduces quadratic complexity in the embedding dimension $d$, resulting in poor scalability during end-to-end training (see fig.~\ref{fig:yoso}).
+To see how RACE constructs a smooth, differentiable LSH-based estimator that is linear in $d$ in contrast to YOSO, refer to Section~\ref{sec:final-alg}.